KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 Me and a few of my new friends, hanging out in wheel wells.
 A moment we'll never forget.
 Contrary to media reports, this area is not stowaway friendly.

 ![](southwest-headquarters-tour-2026/strong-pipe.jpg)
 Our tour guide Jim shared some of his encyclopedic knowledge of plane engineering and their millions of components.
-He pointed out uniquely strong, but light materials that would enable more weight to be used for fuel or customers.
-In one assessment, a pound saved could provide $50,000 to $100,000 per year.
+He pointed out uniquely strong, but light materials that would enable more weight to be used for fuel or elsewhere.

 ![](southwest-headquarters-tour-2026/a-light-teardown.jpg)
 A "light" teardown that left overhead compartments and some seats in place.
 The seats removed were placed in rows in the hangar in a surreal scene.